 The Lick Wilmerding project involves the redevelopment of a 1957 historic school structure.
+The entitlements included an increase in enrollment from 450 students to 650 students.

 The original mid-century modern building was designed by local architect William Merchant who was also an alum of the school.
 The original building employs the use of a very delicate wood and aluminum framed curtain wall system, which was state-of-the-art technology for its time.
 The new third floor addition pays homage to this and similarly employs a high-performance curtain wall system to create a taut ephemeral glass box that rests lightly on top of the historic building below.